 January, March, May, July, September and November

 At 6:30 pm the Second Wednesday of the Month

 At City Hall, Second Floor in the City Council Briefing Room.

 All meetings are open to the public, and HPAC always welcomes any interested visitors!

 Want more minutes?
 Go to the HPAC Minutes Archive.
-There you will find all the approved minutes from 2011 through the current month.
-Minutes from previous years are available at the Carrollton City Hall.
+There you will find the previous year's approved minutes.
+Minutes from earlier years are available at the Carrollton City Hall.

 The Historic Preservation Advisory Committee (HPAC) consists of 9 members appointed by City Council.
 The Committee advises and makes recommendations to City Council regarding the preservation and protection of the City's architecturally and/or culturally significant resources for future generations.
 The Planning Department provides staff support to this committee.

 (Established by Section 34.050, Carrollton Code of Ordinances.)

 Click here to see HPAC bylaws in Adobe Acrobat (pdf) format (will open in a new window).